The Frizzled Leek

 Chef Tips

 • Don't overcook the sauce.
-Too much pectin is released, making your sauce way too thick.
-The skin of the cranberries becomes hard to eat.
+Only boil for 3 minutes because if too much pectin is released, your sauce will become too thick.

 FAQ's